clongcurious1/adopt-a-shelter-pet-ver1/README.md

 Next, the user is presented with a data visualization illustrating reasons why animals “arrive” at shelters – including owner economic instability, anti-social animal behaviors, divorce, etc.

 The user’s input responses from the initial Q&A section are then compared against values in a dictionary of 100 potential shelter pets available for adoption.
-The result of this “pet match” are displayed.
+The results of this “pet match” are communicated to the user.

-Finally, a Turtle drawing of a dog is displayed to the user with the reminder to “Save Lives: Rescue, Adopt, Foster.”
+In the final section of the program, the user is presented with a Countdown Timer that shows time necessary to prepare to adopt a pet in real life.
+A Turtle Graphics drawing of a dog is displayed to the user with the reminder to “Save Lives: Rescue, Adopt, Foster.”

-This program was created as a capstone project for an introductory Python class taken through Code Louisville in Fall 2021.
+This program was created as a capstone project (on Windows10 OS) for an introductory Python class taken through Code Louisville in Fall 2021.

-In addition to meeting a set of specifications to pass the class, this project also helped me explore adopting a new shelter pet in my own life.
+In addition to meeting a set of specifications to pass the class, this project also helped me explore adopting a new shelter pet.

 I had the good fortune to adopt an AMAZING shelter dog 11 years ago.
-Through no fault of her own, she had been returned to shelters three times – due to negligent owners and abuse - in her life before I met her at a local animal adopted event.
-My furry companion passed away in the Spring.
+Through no fault of her own, she had been returned to shelters three times in her life – due to negligent owners and abuse - as a puppy, a pregnant adolescent, and a neglected adult - before I met her as a senior dog at a local shelter pet adoption event.

-This project was created in her honor with the goal of helping educate prospective pet owners and facilitate healthy, happy, long-term pet/owner relationships.
+This project was created in her honor to help educate prospective pet owners and facilitate mutually beneficial, long-term pet/owner relationships.

 **PACKAGES TO INSTALL**
 **Matplotlib** is a comprehensive library for creating static, animated, and interactive visualizations in Python.